evoteum/tofu-modules/github/documentation/templates/docs/README.md

 # Documentation for ${REPOSITORY_NAME}

-This directory contains documentation for the repository.
+This directory contains documentation for the ${REPOSITORY_NAME} repository.

 It may include:
 - Project guides and manuals